 Silba

-Goddess of Healing and gentle deaths, symbolized by the owl, the color lavender, and the element of water.
+Silba is the goddess of healing and gentle deaths, she is symbolized by the owl, the color lavender, and the element of water.
 Many of the healers in the Southern Continent are descended from her.

 Kiva